ccloc

 fi

-echo "generated template files in " $cclocConfig/$eventID
+echo "generated template in files in " $cclocConfig/$eventID

-echo "files: " $eventID.xml $eventID.list $eventID.mseed
+echo " + files: " $eventID.xml $eventID.list $eventID.mseed

 echo "use the files to configure ccloc"